Finley

 Health performance in Finley is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are arthritis (affecting 14.0% of residents) and asthma (10.2%), while 54.2% claim to have no medical ailments, compared to 63.3% in the rest of NSW.
-Working-age population health challenges are notable due to high chronic condition rates.
-Finley has a higher proportion of seniors aged 65 and over at 32.3% (848 people), compared to 23.4% in the rest of NSW.
-Senior health outcomes present some challenges, generally aligning with national rankings for the overall population.
+The most prevalent medical conditions were arthritis (14.0%) and asthma (10.2%), while 54.2% reported being free from medical ailments, compared to Regional NSW's 63.3%.
+Working-age residents face significant health challenges due to high chronic condition rates.
+Finley has 32.5% of residents aged 65 and over (853 people), higher than Regional NSW's 23.4%.
+Senior health outcomes present some challenges, generally aligning with national rankings.

 Frequently Asked Questions - Health